RISK-Team-Best/RISK/README.md

 1.Click File->New to create a new game<br>
 2.Enter the number of player(2 to 6)<br>
-3.Enter players'name on the Textbox(There already have some default name), please note that the players name can't be the same, or will pop window to enter again.Then choose the player is AI or not.<br>
+3.Enter players'name on the Textbox(There already have some default name), please note that the players name can't be the same (or it will give error prompt and wait until you have valid input).Then choose the player is AI or not.<br>
 Then the map will automatically generate territories and troops for you.<br>
 4.Click draft button（This step cannot skip):<br>
 &emsp;(1)choose the territory button on the map that you want send troops to(click again to cancel and reselect)